18029450uhi/assignment218029450/README.md

 ## Introduction
 The web application development project is a React web application hosted on firebase, featuring live chat support, FAQ section with fixes and hinting using overall response percentages.
 The live chat feature supports user get quick answers to their queries and issues from the admin.
 The question help feature now includes an overall percentage,indicating the popularity of each answer option based on user responses, enhancing decision-making with collective feedback.
 The app has fully functional authentication login process which gives access to Question page.
 As users navigate through the video section, any associated FAQs are seamlessly integrated, providing additional context and answers alongside the relevant videos for problem-solving and user support.The data are stored in firebase.
 The component model of the React app ensures that different parts of the website work together smoothly.
 ![alt text](image-1.png)
-Figure 1 : High level architecture diagram for Web Application
+Figure 1: High Level Architectural Diagram for Web Application

 ## Installation instructions